Nota-NetsPresso/netspresso-trainer/docs/components/data.md

 ### Object detection

-To train an object detection model using NetsPresso Trainer, the data must be in the following format:
+To train an object detection model using NetsPresso Trainer, **the data must be in following formats**:

 - For object model training, there must be a `.txt` file for each training image indicating the original image and the bounding box and class index corresponding to each bounding box of the image.
 - The format of the bounding box follows the YOLO dataset format ([x_center, y_center, width, height], normalized).